The official website for the States of Guernsey

 • Ruettes Tranquilles

 • If you would like to enjoy cycling (or walking) in quiet lanes, there are designated lanes across the island with a recommended speed limit of 15 mph.
 These are called 'Ruettes Tranquilles' and are open to all traffic though priority is given to cyclists, walkers and horse-riders.
 Together they form a rural route across the parishes of: Vale, Castel, Forest, St Andrew, St Martin, St Sampson, St Saviour.
 Each entry point to a Ruettes Tranquilles is signposted.
 An information leaflet giving additional information on Ruettes Tranquilles, along with the Ruettes Tranquilles network, can be found in the downloads section of this page.
-Living Streets Guernsey has created three walking routes: Baubigny, St Martin to St Peter Port and St Peter Port South to Town.
+Living Streets Guernsey has created two walking routes: St Martin to St Peter Port and St Peter Port South to Town.
 These can also be found in the downloads section.

 • Living Streets & Walking Routes